harmsk/atomic-management/README.md

 `Packages > Atomic Management > Open Active Config File`.

 ### Can different keybindings be set with this package?
-No. This package only manages settings that are available through Atom's config.cson file.
+No. This package only manages settings that are available through Atom's global `config.cson` file.
 Atom manages keybindings through a separate keymap.cson file.